dotnet/EntityFramework.Docs/entity-framework/core/modeling/bulk-configuration.md

 ### Default type mapping

 Generally, EF is able to translate queries with constants of a type that is not supported by the provider, as long as you have specified a value converter for a property of this type.
 However, in queries that don't involve any properties of this type, there is no way for EF to find the correct value converter.
-In this case, it's possible to call <xref:Microsoft.EntityFrameworkCore.ModelConfigurationBuilder.DefaultTypeMapping> to add or override a provider type mapping:
+In this case, it's possible to call <xref:Microsoft.EntityFrameworkCore.ModelConfigurationBuilder.DefaultTypeMapping%2A> to add or override a provider type mapping:

 [!code-csharp[Main](../../../samples/core/Modeling/BulkConfiguration/PreConventionContext.cs?name=DefaultTypeMapping)]